 Summer’s here and with pandemic restrictions set to ease, many will be looking to do some traveling to visit friends and family or simply get away for some rest and relaxation!
 If you’re intending to take your pets with you, be it across the country or to visit friends at the lake, be sure to plan ahead.
 Here are our top ten tips to ensure a happy and safe vacation for everyone!

 - Visit the vet.

-Consider scheduling a visit to the vet before you leave on holidays to ensure your pet is healthy and able to make the trip.
-It is also a great time to pick-up any medications that may be required for an extended time away from home.
+Consider scheduling a visit to the vet before you leave on holidays to ensure your pet is healthy, up to date on vaccinations and able to make the trip.
+It is also a great time to pick up any medications that may be required for an extended time away from home.
 Also, make a list of vets in the area that you will be vacationing in, just in case.

 - Plan your stay ahead of time.

-If you plan to stay in a hotel or resort, check to ensure that the resort allows for your type of pet.
-Some accommodations may say they’re pet friendly but have restrictions on the size of animal and require your pet to be crated if left alone.
+If you plan to stay in a hotel, resort or campground, check to ensure that the it allows for your type of pet.
+Some accommodations may say they’re pet friendly but have restrictions on the size of the animal and require your pet to be crated if left alone.

 - Pack well.

 Pack all of your pet supplies including leash and harness, food and water from home (and a bowl for use while traveling), required medications, vaccination and ownership papers, first aid kit and a couple of favourite toys for comfort.

 Pets should always be secured while traveling by car with a properly fitting car harness or in an appropriately sized carrier or kennel.
 Unsecured pets could be severely injured or injure others in case of an accident.

 Avoid letting your pet stick their head out the window while you drive.
 Although they may love having the wind blow through their fur, they are subject to injury from insects or highway debris.